How Important is Health and Safety for Your Business?

 This can manifest over the long term too.
 Failure to provide adequate guidance and training on manual handling can cause lasting health issues for those who improperly handle items day in, day out.
 This too can result in time off work, and in some cases even cause good staff to retire early.

-It’s also worth noting that the authorities are not the only party that could take a business to court if it isn’t following health and safety procedure.
+It’s also worth noting that the authorities are not the only party that could take a business to court if it isn’t following health and safety procedures.
 Individuals that have suffered workplace injuries can sue, which can both be hugely expensive and damage company morale.
 The only way of guarding against this is by recognising the importance of health and safety policy and practice.